 Students may enroll in or switch to an eligible program/concentration at any time.
-However, students in these options may not enroll into the dual credit courses until they have completed and earned 90 credits in the program.
+However, students in these programs may not enroll into the dual credit courses until they have completed and earned 90 credits in the program.
 At this point, an assessment will be completed to verify the student is eligible.
 In addition to 90 earned credits, students must have a minimum Undergraduate Cumulative Grade Point Average of 2.75.
-Students who have completed 90 credits but are determined at any point thereafter to not be meeting the CGPA requirement will be switched to the No Concentration option of the current program.
+Students who have completed 90 credits but are not meeting the CGPA requirement will be switched to the standard No Concentration of the current program and will be required to complete the standard undergraduate program.